ClockSelect/myevic/README.md

         ![](https://www.dropbox.com/s/n09iy9nu57jnv18/tcrset.png?dl=1)

         TCR Set menu.
-        *The guenuine menu from the original firmware is still accessible by switching off the box and pressing both Fire and Right regulatory button (+) for 5 seconds (but maybe not for long^^).*
+        *This menu is also accessible by switching off the box and pressing both Fire and Right regulatory button (+) for 5 seconds.*

         In addition to the three usual TCR modes (M1, M2 & M3), the box standard presets for TEMP NI, TI and SS are editable.
 To edit one of the three preset modes:
         * Select the mode you want to edit,